Vanessa Bell Calloway: Career

 In 2016, she was cast as lead character in the Bounce TV first prime time soap opera, Saints & Sinners as Lady Ella Johnson, the widow of pastor and manipulative "First Lady of the Church".
 Also in 2016, Bell Calloway co-starred as president Obama's future mother-in-law, Marian Shields Robinson, opposite Tika Sumpter as Michelle Obama, in the comedy-drama film Southside with You, which premiered at the 2016 Sundance Film Festival.
 She guest starred on the ABC medical drama Grey's Anatomy.

 In 2018, she appeared in the Christian drama film Unbroken: Path to Redemption and the crime thriller Dragged Across Concrete.
 In 2019, she played abolitionist Harriet Tubman's mother in the biographical drama film Harriet.
 She reprised her role as Imani Izzi in the 2021 sequel, Coming 2 America.
+The following year she was cast in the BET+ crime drama series, The Black Hamptons.

+In 2023, Bell Calloway made her directorial debut with the drama film Black Girl Erupted for BET Her.